 Description: Avgnt.exe is not essential for the Windows OS and causes relatively few problems.
 The avgnt.exe file is located in a subfolder of "C:\Program Files" (usually C:\Program Files\AVPersonal\).

-There is an icon for this program on the taskbar next to the clock.
 Avgnt.exe is not a Windows core file.
+The application starts upon Windows startup (see Registry key: MACHINE\Run, Run, MACHINE\User Shell Folders).
+The program has no visible window.
 Avgnt.exe is able to monitor applications.
-Therefore the technical security rating is 39% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 40% dangerous, however you should also read the user reviews.

 If you encounter difficulties with avgnt.exe, you may want to do the following: